Telenav/mesakit/documentation/building/docker-build-environment.md

    > working with an IDE.

-4. The source code now can be built with:

-       mesakit-build.sh

-   and updated as desired with git.

-5. Use the scripts in the table below to build MesaKit on your host or in Docker.
+4. Use the scripts in the table below to build MesaKit.

-6. To switch to your host workspace (to work with an IDE):
+5. To switch from the Docker workspace (default) to your host workspace:

        mesakit-docker-build-workspace.sh host